 Absolutely!
 There are several treatment options available to men with Peyronie’s that can restore both their sex life and their self-image.
 These include at-home physical therapy (also known as traction therapy), minimally invasive procedures that are performed in the operating room, and injectable therapy like Xiaflex that can be administered in the clinic.
-To learn more about these options, download our educational handout located here and at the bottom of this page.

 Can Peyronie’s Disease Be Treated With Oral Medicine?

 The use of oral medications in the treatment of Peyronie’s disease is debated amongst experts.
 There just isn’t enough data to confirm significant curvature improvement with oral medication alone.
 That being said, our experts will utilize oral medication in select men in the active phase of Peyronie’s as part of multi-modal therapy that includes traction.
 As there are no FDA-approved oral medications for Peyronie’s, the use of these medications is considered ‘off label’.
 However, these medications are very safe when used in men with Peyronie’s and have been approved by the FDA for other indications.
-To learn more about the treatment of Peyronie’s disease in the active phase, take a look at our handout discussing active phase treatment here.
+To learn more about the treatment of Peyronie’s disease in the active phase, take a look at our handout discussing active phase treatment.

 Which Treatment Is Right For Me?

 Ultimately, Peyronie’s disease is an anatomic problem that requires an anatomic solution.
 Generally speaking, the treatments used to address Peyronie’s disease that is in the stable phase fall into 3 main categories: 1) Traction Therapy 2) Injection Therapy, and 3) Procedures.
-If you want to learn more about these options, check out our handout discussing Peyronie’s treatment options here.
+If you want to learn more about these options, check out our handout discussing Peyronie’s treatment options.